 American eel (Anguilla rostrata) are a catadromous fish species, spending most of their life in freshwater or estuarine environments, traveling to the ocean as adults to reproduce and die.
 Sexually maturing eel migrate to spawning grounds located in the Sargasso Sea, a large portion of the western Atlantic Ocean east of the Bahamas and south of Bermuda.
 American eel are a panmictic stock, meaning that individuals from the entire range come together to reproduce.
 American eel found along the eastern coast of Mexico are from the same population as eel found in the St. Lawrence River in Canada.

-American eel have a multitude of life stages: leptocephali, glass eel (also known as elvers), yellow eel, and silver eel.
+American eel develop over several life stages: leptocephali, glass eel (also known as elvers), yellow eel, and silver eel.
 Yellow eel are the primary life stage harvested by commercial and recreational fishermen.

 In August 2018, a Symposium on American Eel titled, "Aristole's Mud to Modern Day: What Do We Actually Know About Catadromous Eels?" was held at the American Fisheries Society's Annual Meeting in Atlantic City, New Jersey.
 A link to the abstracts and presentations is included here.

 American eel are an important resource from both a biodiversity and human use perspective.
 They serve as an important prey species for many fish, aquatic mammals and fish-eating birds.
-Although fisheries are a fraction of what they were historically, eel support valuable commercial, recreational and subsistence fisheries.
+Although fisheries have significantly contracted from historical levels, eel support valuable commercial fisheries as well as small scale recreational and subsistence fisheries.

-From the 1970s to the mid-1980s, American eel supported significant commercial fisheries, with landings ranging from 2.5 -3.6 million pounds.
-Landings dropped to 1.6 million pounds in 1987 and have remained at low levels, ranging from 1.5 million to 700,000 pounds since then.
-State-reported landings of yellow eels in 2017 totaled approximately 851,637 pounds, a 10% decrease from 2016 and below the coastwide quota.
+From the 1970s to the mid-1980s, American eel supported significant commercial fisheries, with landings ranging from 2.5 to 3.6 million pounds.
+Landings dropped to 1.6 million pounds in 1987 and have remained at low levels, ranging from 1.5 million to a low of under 300,000 pounds in 2020.
+State-reported landings of yellow eels in 2022 totaled approximately 334,653 pounds, which is a 2% increase from 2021 and well below the coastwide cap of 916,473 pounds.

 Since 2011, there has been a growing international demand for glass eels (an early life stage of American eel) for aquaculture purposes, which has increased landings and the price per pound of glass eels.
-In 2020, total glass eel harvest from Maine and South Carolina remained below Maine’s quota.
+In 2022, total glass eel harvest from Maine and South Carolina remained below Maine’s quota of 9,688 pounds.

 Recreational harvest has been on the decline since its peak in 1985 at 160,000 eel.
-Harvest was last estimated to be around 6,000 in 2009 (the last year the Marine Recreational Information Program collected recreational data on American eel).
-Given the limited scope of the fishery in recent years, there is limited monitoring of recreational catch by the states.
+Harvest was last estimated to be around 6,000 eel in 2009 (the last year the Marine Recreational Information Program collected recreational data on American eel).
+Given the small scale of the fishery in recent years, there is limited monitoring of recreational catch by the states.

-From a biological perspective, much is still unknown about the species.
+From a biological perspective, much is still unknown about American eel.
 Information is limited about their abundance, status at all life stages, and habitat requirements.
-According to the 2017 stock assessment update, the American eel population remains depleted in U.S. waters.
+According to the 2023 stock assessment, the American eel population remains depleted in U.S. waters.
 The stock is at or near historically low levels due to a combination of historical overfishing, habitat loss, food web alterations, predation, turbine mortality, environmental changes, toxins and contaminants, and disease.
-The assessment updates the 2012 American Eel Benchmark Stock Assessment with data from 2010-2016.
-Trend analyses of abundance indices indicated large declines in abundance of yellow eels during the 1980s through the early 1990s, with primarily neutral or stable abundance from the mid-1990s through 2016.
+Based on several trend analyses, abundance the stock is considered depleted, consistent with the findings of the 2012 and 2017 assessments.
+The 2023 stock assessment found that the yellow eel population was at lower levels than the previous assessment, and yellow eel harvest should be decreased.
+Trend analyses of abundance indices indicated large declines in abundance of yellow eels during the 1980s through the early 1990s, with primarily neutral or stable abundance from the mid-1990s through 2010, followed by further declines.
 Total landings remain low but stable.
-Based on these findings, the stock is still considered depleted.
 No overfishing determination can be made based on the analyses performed.
-The results of the 2022 Benchmark Stock Assessment and Peer Review will be presented to the American Eel Management Board on February 1, 2023.
+The results of the 2023 Benchmark Stock Assessment and Peer Review were accepted for management use in August 2023.

 In 2011, the U.S. Fish and Wildlife Service (USFWS) initiated a status review of American eel under the Endangered Species Act (ESA) to assess the health of the population and the magnitude of threats facing the species.
 On October 7, 2015, USFWS announced that the American eel is stable and does not need protection under the ESA.
 Nonetheless, for the species’ long-term stability, the agency recommends continuing efforts to maintain healthy habitats, monitor harvest levels, and improve river passage for migrating eels.
 In 2014, the International Union for the Conservation of Nature (IUCN) listed American eel as “Endangered” on the Red List.
 The IUCN assesses flora and fauna globally to determine their conservation status (not evaluated to extinct).
 While the IUCN list has no legal implications, it is an important metric that accounts for a variety of factors including habitat, threats, potential stresses, and research status.
 Given these findings, and recent actions taken by the Commission and its member states, the Commission remains committed to closely monitoring American eel fisheries and the status of the resource, and making adjustments to the management program as necessary, to ensure stock rebuilding.